marcoaoteixeira/Nameless/README.md

 ## Deployment

-This particular project uses GitHub Workflows as its CI.
+I'm using GitHub Actions to act as a CI/CD.
 All files are located in the .github folder.

 ## Contribuition